Haskeeb265/obsidian-vault/3 - Main Notes/Project Cost Management.md

 EVA indicates the value of the project's progress.
 It requires 3 elements for its calculation:
 1. Planned Value: Budget specified for the work scheduled to be completed
-2. Earned Value: Monetary value of the progress of work that is compl
+2. Earned Value: Monetary value of the progress of work that is completed
-3. Actual Cost:
+3. Actual Cost: Actual cost that is spent on the project or a specific work/activity.

 #### References